msprev/panzer/README.rst

 everything related to the look of the document in one place.

-You can think of panzer as an exoskeleton that sits around pandoc and configures pandoc based on a single choice in your document, ``style``.
+You can think of panzer as an exoskeleton that sits around pandoc and configures pandoc based on a single choice in your document.

 To use a style, add a field with your style name to the yaml metadata block of your document: